BigWigsMods/packager/README.md

 (`release.sh -g classic`).
 Using a game type will set the game version based on the appropriate TOC `Interface` value.

+You can also set multiple specific versions as a comma delimited list using the `-g` switch (`release.sh -g 1.13.6,2.5.1,9.0.5`), the last of which is what will be used as the target version for the build.
+This is not recommended, though, even if you do not need any special file processing, because the addon will always be marked "Out of date" for versions that do not match the TOC interface value.

 ## Building locally

 The recommended way to include __release.sh__ in a project is to: